At one time, buffalo were disappearing in record numbers, but the kind efforts of one Texas woman helped them return from the verge of extinction.

 In the 1870s, Charles and Mary Ann Goodnight resided in a Victorian-style home on their ranch in the Texas Panhandle.
 The couple lived a good life.
-They entertained heads of state, hungry cattlemen and Comanche leader Quanah Parker.
+They entertained heads of state, hungry cattlemen, and Comanche leader Quanah Parker.
 But the harsh life of the western plains was right outside their door.
 In the dead of night, Mary Ann Goodnight would lie awake and listen to the bison calves cry after their mothers were slaughtered.

-Years earlier, white settlers had begun killing buffalo and selling the hides for high dollar at the market.
+Years earlier, white settlers had begun killing buffalo and selling the hides for a high dollar at the market.
 The buffalo hunters took what they needed from the animal, often leaving the rest of the body to rot on the open plain.

 Just a century before, between 30 and 60 million buffalo roamed the west.
 By the late 1800s, there were only about 300 of the species left in existence.
 Mrs. Goodnight, known as the "Mother of the Panhandle" for her compassionate demeanor, wanted to do something.